sglumac/sdf4sim/docs/arc42.md

 +-----------------------+-----------------------------------------------+

 # References

-<a id="1">(Glumac 2022)</a>
+<a id="glumac2022">(Glumac 2022)</a>
 Glumac, Slaven.
-Automated configuring of non-iterative co-simulation modeled by synchronous data flow.
-Diss.
-University of Zagreb.
+"Automated configuring of non-iterative co-simulation modeled by synchronous data flow."
+PhD diss., University of Zagreb.
 Faculty of Electrical Engineering and Computing.
 Department of Control and Computer Engineering, 2022.

+<a id="lee1987">(Lee 1987)</a>
+Lee, Edward A., and David G. Messerschmitt.
+"Synchronous data flow."
+Proceedings of the IEEE 75, no. 9 (1987): 1235-1245.

+<a id="kubler2000">(Kübler 2000)</a>
+Kübler, Ralf, and Werner Schiehlen.
+"Two methods of simulator coupling."
+Mathematical and computer modelling of dynamical systems 6, no. 2 (2000): 93-113.

+<a id="enright2000">(Enright 2000)</a>
+Enright, W. H. "Continuous numerical methods for ODEs with defect control."
+Journal of computational and applied mathematics 125, no. 1-2 (2000): 159-170.

+<a id="blochwitz2000">(Blochwitz 2000)</a>
+Blochwitz, Torsten, Martin Otter, Martin Arnold, Constanze Bausch, Christoph Clauß, Hilding Elmqvist, Andreas Junghanns et al. "The functional mockup interface for tool independent exchange of simulation models."
+In Proceedings of the 8th international Modelica conference, pp. 105-114.
+Linköping University Press, 2011.